This post may contain affiliate links. Read my disclosure policy.

 Double Chocolate Toffee Caramel Fudge is an easy microwave fudge recipe with layers of white and dark chocolate, gooey caramel, and bits of toffee.
 This simple candy recipe is the perfect no-bake treat for the holidays or any day you want a chocolaty treat that makes a yummy gluten-free dessert.

-Speaking of surprised, for the first time ever I managed to surprise my kids with a vacation.
+For the first time ever I managed to surprise my kids with a vacation.
 I’ve heard of parents not telling their kids they were heading to Disney World or on a cruise until they were in the airport.
 Yeah, that’s not going to work so well with my kids who are basically inflexible control freaks.
 Not giving them time to mentally prepare for being out of our normal routine for a week is a setup for disaster.

 But I have always wanted to plan something special without telling them, and I finally pulled it off, and the excitement of surprising them with something super fun was all that I imagined it would be.